Dadyy85/Node-red-Alexa-lgtv-python/README.md

 # Node-red-script-lgtv-python
-Sequence of red node instructions and python script, to play youtube from Alexa to LG tv.
+Sequence of instructions node-red and python script, for play youtube from Alexa to LG tv.

 Tools needed: